w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

   confirmation period clock is reset.
 For example, if the confirmation period is 20 minutes and a referendum enters it just for 5 min before exiting, the next time it enters, it must be confirming for 20 minutes (not 15 minutes).
-- During the decision period, if a referendum fails to meet the approval and support thresholds for the duration of the track-specific confirmation period, it fails and does not go to the enactment period (it may have to be resubmitted, see below).
+- It is possible that a referendum meets the approval and support thresholds almost at the end of decision period.
+In this case, even though the decision period elapses, the referendum can pass if it stays confirming for the duration of the track-specific confirmation period.
+If it exits the confirmation period after the decision period elapses, it is rejected immediately.
 - The approval curve starts with a value of 100% and gradually goes to 50%, but never below.
   Assuming all the active token supply has voted on a proposal, the conviction vote weighted support should at least always be above 50% to pass.